Marching Green & Gold

-The Lake Minneola Symphonic Band is the high school’s premier concert ensemble.
-This ensemble has consistently received “Superior” ratings since the inaugural year of 2011.
+The Lake Minneola Symphonic Winds and Concert Band are the formal Wind Bands offered at Lake Minneola.
+Our premier ensemble, Symphonic Winds, has consistently received “Superior” ratings since its inaugural year in 2011.
 Our symphonic season is a staple to creating success in every other component of the program.

 Experiences include, but are not limited to, improvising, conducting, playing by ear and sight-reading.
 Students develop the ability to understand and convey the composer’s intent in order to connect the performer with the audience.
 Students experience live performances by professionals during and outside of the school day.
 Time outside of the school day may be scheduled for dress rehearsals and performances.
 A limited number of public performances may serve as a culmination of daily rehearsal and musical goals.
 Students are required to participate in performance opportunities, outside of the school day, that support and extend learning in the classroom.

-The Shades of Green Jazz Band is the high school’s premier jazz ensemble.
-This ensemble has made great strides in jazz studies since the inaugural year in 2011.
+The Shades of Green and Gold Jazz Bands are Lake Minneola's premier jazz ensembles.
+This ensemble has made great strides in jazz studies since its inaugural year in 2011.